 - All visitors must check in with a concierge at the Information Desk on the first floor of J.W.
 Ruby Memorial Hospital.

-A maximum of two visitors per patient at a time is recommended.
-Exceptions can be made, as long as patient care is not interrupted and the noise from visitors is minimal.
+- Up to two visitors are permitted per patient between the hours of 8 am-9 pm.
+Exceptions will be considered as long as patient care is not interrupted and noise is minimal.

 - Children under age 14 must be accompanied and supervised by an adult.

 - One visitor per patient is permitted to stay overnight.
 Overnight visitors must have special identification, which they can get in the lobby of J.W.
 Ruby Memorial Hospital.

 - Visitors under age 16 are not permitted in the preparation or recovery areas.

 - Visits may be restricted due to various reasons to ensure patient care is the top priority.

 Parking on the WVU Medicine J.W.
 Ruby Memorial Hospital campus is impacted by WVU home football games.
 The Gold South Parking Garage, located behind J.W.
 Ruby Memorial Hospital and adjacent to the WVU Cancer Institute/Mary Babb Randolph Cancer Center, is reserved for patients and visitors, who will need a game-day pass to enter the hospital.
 Passes are available from WVU Medicine security officers, who will be handing them out at the parking garage.
 For more information, call Security at 304-598-4444.

 Getting around WVU Medicine J.W.
 Ruby Memorial Hospital and WVU Medicine Children’s is not always easy for patients and visitors.
 An app, called “WVU Medicine” can help.
 It is available for download in the Apple App Store and Google Play store.
 The app helps with wayfinding and more.
 It:

 - Routes guests through all publicly-accessible areas on levels one through four of the hospital; that includes lobbies and waiting areas, clinical departments, cafeteria, Starbucks, and gift shop.